chrrasmussen/Mutable-Template/README.md

 1. `npm install -g mutabletemplate`

-You may need to run the comamnd with `sudo` (on Linux/OS X) or run Command Prompt as Administrator (on Windows).
+You may need to run the command with `sudo` (on Linux/OS X) or run Command Prompt as Administrator (on Windows).

 ## Usage